andrejbauer/alg/README.md

-alg
+Alg
 ===

-Alg is a program that generates all finite models of a first-order theory.
-It is optimized for equational theories.
+Alg is a program for enumeration of finite models of single-sorted first-order theories.
+These include groups, rings, fields, lattices, posets, graphs, and many more.

+Find out more about Alg at the [Alg page](http://math.andrej.com/alg/) of the Mathematics and Computation blog.